Interoperability

 ARDC operates Australia's national research-data infrastructure and is one of the most active implementers of FAIR-aligned vocabulary in production.
 ARDC's persistent-identifier and vocabulary services are reference implementations for several of the patterns CASRAI codifies.

-Four further organisations sit adjacent to the federation: they don't steward CASRAI-asset vocabulary directly, but their policy frameworks define how that vocabulary is used in practice.
+Four further organisations' policy frameworks sit adjacent to CASRAI's standards work: they don't steward CASRAI-asset vocabulary directly, but they define how that vocabulary is used in practice.

 DORA — Declaration on Research Assessment